open-source-uom/myuom/README.md

 The myUoM app is a project of the Open Source Team of Applied Informatics, University of Macedonia (https://opensource.uom.gr).
 It was designed to facilitate students' daily interactions with the university.
 This is a project that is part of our effort to establish myUni as a national application for each Greek University.
 We are open to your ideas regarding the integration and architecture of it to make it easier to be widely accepted and implemented.
 You can join our [discord server](https://discord.gg/nzMjpRYxp6) and tell us about them and give us feedback(we have a channel dedicated solely to the development of MyUoM).

-It has been adopted by the [University of Western Attica](iam.uniwa.gr), the implementation is now being worked by the [Internation Western University of Greece](https://www.ihu.gr).
+It has been adopted by the [University of Western Attica](iam.uniwa.gr), and another implementation is now being worked by the [Internation Western University of Greece](https://www.ihu.gr).
+Also, [University of Crete](https://en.uoc.gr/) has shown interest in adopting it and we are cooperating to begin their journey.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>